 Tread wear is another reason to replace your tires.
 You might have heard that you can use a coin to gauge tread depth, but nothing beats a compact and easy-to-use tire tread depth gauge.
 Measure all the main grooves across the tread, but not on the tread wear indicators, which are 2/32″ shallower.
 If any measurement is below 4/32″, wet braking and snow traction are significantly impaired.
 At 2/32″ tread depth, wet braking distance can be nearly double that of a new tire.

 Inspect tires at least monthly for pressure, age, tread wear and dry rot.
 Consult your local, trusted mechanic at your next oil change or during seasonal maintenance for a professional recommendation.
+Lastly there is no way to fix tire dry rot.
+Once the tire starts to deteriorate there are no magic sprays or treatments that can bring it back.
+The only solution for a tire that is affected by dry rot is replacement.

 Photo courtesy of Flickr.